qos-ch/logback-access/README.md

 Version 2.0.0 of logback-access supports Tomcat versions 10 and 11, and Jetty versions 11 and 12.

-For further documentaiton see https://logback.qos.ch/access.html.
+For further documentation see https://logback.qos.ch/access.html.